 The legal definition of homelessness for public schools includes children and youth who lack a fixed, regular, and adequate nighttime residence.
 This definition specifically includes children and youth sharing the housing of others temporarily due to loss of housing, economic hardship, or similar reasons; staying in motels or hotels due to lack of adequate alternatives; or staying in shelters, transitional housing, cars, and campgrounds.

 Students may disclose information to counselors/counseling staff about their living situation that indicates that they are experiencing homelessness.
-For example, they might mention as staying with friends temporarily, moving frequently, or being uncertain of where they will stay.
+For example, they might mention staying with friends temporarily, moving frequently, or being uncertain of where they will stay.
 In addition to these signs, the school district liaison or other school staff may inform counselors that a student is experiencing homelessness.
 This quick guide provides practical tips and strategies for supporting students experiencing homelessness, helping meet their basic needs and planning for graduation.

 Step One: General triage/intake upon learning a student is experiencing homelessness